genomicepidemiology/ARGprofiler/README.md

 		1. Move to panres directory in the ``` prerequisites ``` directory
 		2. wget https://zenodo.org/record/
 		3. tar -xzf
-		4. kma index -i panres/panres_db -o db_panres (For KMA instructions you can check  <a href="https://bitbucket.org/genomicepidemiology/kma/src/master/">KMA</a>)
+		4. kma index -i pan.fa -o panres_db (For KMA instructions you can check  <a href="https://bitbucket.org/genomicepidemiology/kma/src/master/">KMA</a>)

 * The pipeline make use of Snakemake profiles to specify configuration of the pipeline.
 The various flags that are needed, are specified in the files of the ``` profile_argfinder ``` directory.